danroth-nyt/star-dashborg/docs/admin-approval-guide.md

 4. **Monitor Access**: Keep track of who has been granted access
 5. **Revoke When Needed**: Don't hesitate to revoke access if necessary

+## New Features and Permissions

+### Space Combat (No Additional Setup Required)
+The space combat system introduced in this branch requires no additional database tables or permissions:
+- Space combat state is stored in the existing `sessions.game_state` JSONB field
+- Ship upgrades and torpedo inventory are part of game state
+- No RLS policy changes needed
+- All approved users automatically have access to space combat

+### Character Journals (Already Configured)
+Character journals use the existing `characters.journal` field:
+- Personal journals auto-save with debounce
+- Uses existing character RLS policies
+- No additional configuration needed

 ## Support

 If you need help with the approval system: